Law Viewer

 2. Media producers and distributors for films and videos, etc.

-(6) Necessary matters concerning the scope of entities, etc. who shall supply necessary means for each phase under paragraph (1) and the details of such necessary means, and the details, scope and implementation of necessary support under paragraph (2), necessary matters concerning the scope of entities and the details and implementation of services to be provided for each phase under paragraph (3) and necessary matters concerning the scope of entities and the details of services to be provided for each phase under paragraph (4) shall be prescribed by Presidential Decree. <Newly Inserted on May 11, 2010; Aug.
+(6) Necessary matters concerning the scope of entities, etc. who shall supply necessary means for each phase under paragraph (1) and the details of such necessary means, and the details, scope and implementation of necessary support under paragraph (2), necessary matters concerning the scope of entities and the details and implementation of services to be provided for each phase under paragraph (3) and necessary matters concerning the scope of entities and the details of services to be provided for each phase under paragraph (4) shall be prescribed by Presidential Decree. <Added on May 11, 2010; Aug.
 13, 2013>

 [Title Amended on May 11, 2010]